-Certain repair and overhaul work should only be performed by Pfeiffer Vacuum Service (PV).
-Pfeiffer Vacuum will be released from all warranty and liability claims if the required intervals for inspection, maintenance, or overhaul are exceeded or inspection, maintenance, repair or overhaul procedures are not performed properly.
+Certain maintenance and overhaul work should only be performed by Pfeiffer Vacuum Service (PV).
+Pfeiffer Vacuum will be released from all warranty and liability claims if the required, below listed, intervals are exceeded or maintenance or overhaul procedures are not performed properly.
 This also applies if replacement parts other than Pfeiffer Vacuum OEM replacement parts are used.

-Activity daily as required; at least annually as required; at least every 3 years Check lubricant levels and colour of gear oil X Check lubricant levels of sealing oil X Visual inspection (leak-tightness/oil leaks) X Check for noises (smoothness of operation and overflow valve) Х Change lubricants and sealing oil X Cleaning and checking of the overflow valve X Replace O-rings on lubricant filler screws and drain screws Х Clean suction chambers Х Replacement of coupling buffer (toothed ring) at pumps with crown gear coupling Х Clean gear chambers and replacing the cover er gaskets X (PV) Replacement of piston bearings; 4 piston bearings; ball bearing/roller bearing X (PV) Replacement of all wearing parts such as ra- dial shaft seals, protective bushing and all gaskets (including between the housing and bearing bracket) X (PV) Overhaul of the overflow valve X (PV)

-Depending on the process, the required replacement intervals for lubricants and the intervals for inspection, maintenance and overhaul may be shorter than the guide values specified in the table.
-Consult with Pfeiffer Vacuum Service, if necessary.
+Activity daily as required; at least annually as required; at least every 1.5 years as required; at least every 3 years Check lubricant levels and colour of gear oil Х Check lubricant levels of sealing oil Х Visual inspection (leak-tightness/oil leaks) Х Check for noises (smoothness of operation and overflow valve) Х Change lubricants and sealing oil Х Cleaning and checking of the overflow valve Х Replace O-rings on lubricant filler screws and drain screws Х Clean suction chambers Х Replacement of coupling buffer (toothed ring) at pumps with crown gear coupling Х Replacement of the radial shaft seals, pro- tective bushing and seals X (PV) Clean gear chambers and replacing the cov- er gaskets X (PV) Replacement of piston bearings; 4 piston bearings (ball bearing/roller bearing) X (PV) Overhaul of the overflow valve X (PV) Depending on the process, the required repla maintenance and overhaul may be shorter th Vacuum Service, if necessary.